About our Retreats

 For descriptions of the practices above, see our Be Mindful in Daily Life page.

 The Five Mindfulness Trainings are the foundation of our practice and represent the Buddhist vision for a global spirituality and ethic.
-In order to create a safe, harmonious, and healthy environment, we ask all of our guests to live in accord with these trainings during their stay.
+In order to create a safe, harmonious, and healthy environment, we ask all of our guests to live in accord with these trainings during your stay here with us.
 Retreatants are requested to refrain from smoking, drinking alcohol, and sexual activity while at the monastery.
 Please take a moment to read through the trainings.

 To maximize the benefit of your mindfulness practice with us, we suggest that you use electronic devices only when absolutely necessary and always in a mindful and discreet way, especially respecting the calm and quiet of our living spaces, meditation halls, and dining hall.
 This practice will help all of us to release our busyness and to really rest.
 Please let your loved ones know that you will be on retreat.
 In an emergency, they can reach you by contacting our registration office.
-Internet access, including wifi service, will be limited and often can only be accessed through voucher codes (provided by the office), in order to encourage disconnecting from devices when at the monastery.
-Cell phone service is not always reliable in our area either.
+Internet access, including wifi service, will be limited and often can only be accessed at limited times in the week, in order to encourage disconnecting from devices when at the monastery.
+Cell phone service is not seldom reliable in our area either.
 Please make all travel arrangements in advance, whenever possible.
+Please inform your family and friends of your safe arrival either at the airport or midway your ride to the monastery before signal reception becomes weak or non-existent at our monastery.

-To support the monastery, everyone is encouraged to participate in short community service periods that we call “service meditation.”
+To support the monastery, everyone is encouraged to participate in short community service periods that we call, “working meditation.”
 Work is always done in a light and mindful way, with the support of others.
 Tasks may include arranging the meditation halls, cleaning bathrooms, chopping vegetables, washing pots, beautifying the gardens, and other simple responsibilities.
-Each person’s ability and inclinations are respected when it comes to delegating work for a given work period.
+If you have any physical limitations or health concerns, please don’t hesitate to communicate this with our work-coordinators who will find appropriate tasks for everyone.

 Magnolia Grove is deeply committed to inclusiveness.
 If you have any particular need for assistance or special accommodation please contact us so we can offer you as much support as possible.

-In the spring, summer, and fall, Magnolia Grove is home to deer ticks which may carry Lyme Disease.
+In the spring, summer, and fall, Magnolia Grove Monastery is home to deer ticks which may carry Lyme Disease.
+While it may sound alarming, we choose to live in harmony alongside nature with everything including ticks, and instead of letting fear lead the way, we can calmly be prepared.
 It is easy to protect yourself if you take a few simple precautions–most importantly, thoroughly checking yourself and your children for ticks each day.
 Please see this link to learn more.

 If you would like to stay longer than two weeks, you may write a letter to the community during your stay with us, requesting an extension – this is considered an Extended Stay, which for now is our only residential program.
 Please note that the first two weeks are an opporunity for you to get to know the community better and for the community to get to know you.